NCAA independent schools (lacrosse)

 NCAA independent lacrosse schools are four-year institutions in the United States that do not belong to a lacrosse-only conference or a primary all-sports conference that sponsors lacrosse.
-As of the 2024–25 academic year there are three men's and six women's lacrosse programs in Division I, Division II, and Division III that compete as independents.
+As of the 2026–27 academic year there are two men's and four women's lacrosse programs in Division I, Division II, and Division III that compete as independents.

 Division I

 Men's

-No programs will compete as independents in the 2025 season.
+No programs will compete as independents in the 2027 season.

 Women's

-No programs will compete as independents in the 2025 season.
+No programs will compete as independents in the 2027 season.